jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

 .. code-block::

-   ./concept -p params/tutorial -c '_de = "dynamical"' -c '_lin = "dark energy"'
+   ./concept -p params/tutorial -c "_de = 'dynamical'" -c "_lin = 'dark energy'"

 If you now redo the plot, a relative spectrum between the newly run simulation and the :math:`\Lambda` simulation without any linear species will be added.